darwinanddavis/DataPortfolio/30daymapchallenge.md

 Friend: 'Do you know any good _INSERT FOOD_ places in _INSERT CITY_?'
 Me: 'Sure thing, I collated all my favourite places and put it all in this site.
 Enjoy.'

 Not an exhaustive list of places and updated regularly as I find them.
 The total list of places for the overall project is close to 100 spanning different categories and the code is automated to pull the data with new updates.

+### Process
+* Data were georeferenced from mobile location data using Open Street Map
+* Mapped with `mapdeck` in `R`
+* Map design from Mapbox Studio

 ### [Interactive, mobile map of favourite coffee places around the world](https://darwinanddavis.github.io/worldmaps/30daymap2020/day1)